Ongoing Assessment in Aged Care

 When conducting assessments, it’s important to consider the elements of effective clinical decision-making:

-• Considering the client’s situation
+• Considering the person’s situation

 • Using observation and questions to gather information and cues